U-Tapao International Airport and Eastern Airport City

 Detailed concept masterplan and airport terminal design for an ambitious Public-Private Partnership Project in Thailand.

 U-Tapao International Airport is located in the Pla subdistrict of the Baanchang district in the province of Rayong.
 It occupies an area of land approximately 1040 hectares (6,500 rai, 2,570 acres) in size and spans from the Baan Chang to Sattahip districts in Rayong.

-One Works was recently appointed by GMR Group, Thai AirAsia and other stakeholders to develop an extensive concept masterplan to create one of the most innovative new airports and multi-modal transport hubs in Asia.
+One Works was appointed by GMR Group, Thai AirAsia and other stakeholders to develop an extensive concept masterplan to create one of the most innovative new airports and multi-modal transport hubs in Asia - as part of an international PPP competition.
 The detailed proposal formed part of the teams bid to invest Bt270 billion in the construction of the third passenger terminal, ground transportation centre, logistics and cargo complex, cargo village for a free trade zone and a commercial centre.

 The PPP Project was designed to provide the main anchor and pivot by which the Eastern Economic Corridor for Innovation (EECi) can achieve its full potential to bring new competitiveness and prosperity to Thailand.
 U-Tapao aims to establish itself as the third main international airport in Thailand for business expansions, as well as to better facilitate the establishment of a Special Economic Zone in anticipation of the EEC expansion.
 In addition, it this will serve a passenger link to Don Muang International Airport and Suvarnabhumi International Airport, while simultaneously supporting growth as a regionally important aviation hub.

 |Services:||Airside Design, Airside Capacity Assessment and Layout, Architectural Design, Concept Design, Cost Consultancy, Land Use Planning, Urban Design|